 Best Vegetables for Arthritis

-Going green – and yellow and orange – could be one of the best things you do for your joints.
+Going green – and yellow and orange – could be benefit your joints.

 Dark Green Leafy Vegetables

-Energy production and other metabolic processes in the body produce harmful byproducts called free radicals, which damage cells.
-Free radicals have been implicated in the development of rheumatoid arthritis (RA), and in the inflammation that attacks joints.
+Energy production and other metabolic processes in the body produce harmful byproducts called free radicals.
+Not only do free radicals damage cells, but they also have been linked to rheumatoid arthritis (RA) and inflammation.
 Green, leafy vegetables such as broccoli, spinach, Brussels sprouts, kale, Swiss chard and bok choy are packed with antioxidants like vitamins A, C and K, which protect cells from free-radical damage.
 These foods are also high in bone-preserving calcium.

 Broccoli and other cruciferous vegetables (Brussels sprouts, cabbage, bok choy and cauliflower) offer another benefit – a natural compound called sulforaphane.
 Research on mice shows sulforaphane blocks the inflammatory process and might slow cartilage damage in osteoarthritis (OA).
-And there’s some evidence diets high in this vegetable family could prevent RA from developing in the first place.
+And there’s some evidence diets high in cruciferous vegetables could prevent RA from developing in the first place.